gardenlinux/gardenlinux/docs/tutorials/tutorial_run_tests_locally.md

 We use the qemu target in this tutorial, but please feel free to try out chroot also!

+For the full picture, you can go to the [test README](../../tests/README.md), there you can see all the test platforms and find a how to guide for each platform.

-Since we know what we want to test and how we want to test it, the rest is very easy.
+We know what we want to test and how we want to test it, now the rest is very easy.

 Starting a local VM with qemu:

 ```bash